matterandvoid-space/subscriptions/README.md

 ```bash
 bb dev
 ```

-Open the shadow-cljs builds page and then open the page that hosts the tests.
+Open the shadow-cljs builds page and then open the page that hosts the tests or an example app